Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.MediaComposition/README.md

 ```

 ### Key concepts
-`MediaCompositionCompoennt` provides the functionalities to create media compositions by defining inputs, layout, and outputs.
+`MediaCompositionComponent` provides the functionalities to create media compositions by defining inputs, layout, and outputs.
 The created media composition can then be updated, started, stopped, and deleted.

 ### Thread safety
 > TODO